maximium/JMSJobQueueBundle/Resources/doc/usage.rst

     $em->persist($job);
     $em->flush();

-The priority is a simple integer - the higher the number, the sooner a job is executed.
+The priority is a simple integer - the lower the number, the sooner a job is executed.